Acgsior/Acgsior/source/_posts/react-async-component-hoc.md

 icon: fa-code
 ---

-As we known that fetching the remote data in the `componentDidMount` method if the react component depeonds on it.
+As we know that fetching the remote data in the `componentDidMount` method if the react component depends on it.

-So a basicly implemention is:
+So a basic implementation is:

 ````javascript
 interface AsyncComponentProps {